A Day at River Cottage on the Devon Dorset Border

 - If taking overhead pictures, use a bit of blue tack, a pebble or whatever else you can find, to gently tilt taller objects towards you in order to keep good perspective and stop them looking as though they are leaning at an awkward angle.

 - Take several ‘hero’ shots.
 Don’t just think about the blog, but take a square one for Instagram, a different one for Twitter and another for Facebook as they are all displayed in different ways.
-This also stops your readers getting bored with seeing the same shot over and over again.
+Readers might get bored if they see the same shot over and over again.

-This session was followed by a tour of the farm by Head Gardener, Will Livingstone.
+The head gardener, Will Libinstone followed this session with a tour of the farm.
 This was really interesting and assuaged some of the doubts I’d had on my first visit as to what the farm was really for.
 The ethos is all about sustainability and local sourcing and the farm is organically certified by the Soil Association.
 The food grown on the farm feeds the thousands of visitors attending courses and events and anything that is not home grown comes from a 30 mile radius and is provided by small growers and businesses.

 The last activity of the day for our group was making butter and soda bread with Chef, Gill Mellor.
 When I initially heard this, I was a little disappointed.
 We were food bloggers after all; making soda bread is pretty basic stuff and butter is something most of us have done accidentally by over-whipping cream.
 However, I should have had more faith.
 The River Cottage chefs are nothing if not creative.

 Once we’d made our butter, we flattened it out and added a layer of edible flowers and/or herbs on top.
 I picked a few heart’s ease for mine and also nasturtium leaves, but kept a fairly light touch.
 We then rolled up our respective creations tightly and left them in the fridge to firm up.
 When I cut mine into slices, it produced a beautiful swirled effect as well as adding interesting flavours.